Package Manager

 In Getting Started, a simple command-line tool is built with the Swift Package Manager.

-To provide a more complete look at what the Swift Package Manager can do, the following example consists of four interdependent packages:
+To provide a more complete look at what the Swift Package Manager can do, the following example consists of three interdependent packages:

 You can build and run the complete example by downloading the source code of the Dealer project from GitHub and running the following commands: